Shenfield railway station

 Shenfield railway station is on the Great Eastern Main Line in the East of England, serving the suburb of Shenfield, Essex.
-As well as being a key interchange for medium- and long-distance services on the main line, it is also the western terminus of a branch line to and one of the two eastern termini of the Elizabeth line.
+As well as being a key interchange for medium- and long-distance services on the main line, it is also the western terminus of the Shenfield to Southend Line branch line and one of two eastern termini of the Elizabeth line.
 The station is 20 mi 16 chain down the line from Liverpool Street; it is situated between and either on the main line or on the branch line.
-Its three-letter station code is SNF.